secureblue/secureblue.github.io/content/INDEX.md

 - Increase defenses against the exploitation of both known and unknown vulnerabilities.
 - Avoid sacrificing usability for most use cases where possible.

-The following are not in scope:

-- Anything that sacrifices security for "privacy".
-Fedora is already sufficiently private and "privacy" often serves as a euphemism for security theater.
-This is especially true when at odds with improving security.
+- Avoid sacrificing tangible security for "privacy", as that's often a euphemism for security theater.

+For hardened-chromium, these goals are extended to specifically include the following:

+- Desktop-relevant patches from Vanadium.
+- Changes that make secondary browser features opt-in instead of opt-out (for example, making the password manager and search suggestions opt-in).
+- Changes that disable opt-in metrics and data collection, so long as they have no security implications.

+The following is out of scope across all secureblue projects:

+- Any novel functionality that is unrelated to security.
 - Anything related to "degoogling" chromium.
 For example, we will not be replacing [hardened-chromium](https://github.com/secureblue/hardened-chromium) with Brave or ungoogled-chromium.
-Both of them make changes that sacrifice security for "privacy", such as enabling MV2. <sup>[why?](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security)</sup>
+Both of them make changes that sacrifice tangible security for "privacy", such as enabling MV2. <sup>[why?](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security)</sup>

 # Hardening